liuyangcharlie/Learn_WebGL/doc/start.md

 Here is a good introduction on GLSL in detail: [GLSL: An Introduction](http://nehe.gamedev.net/article/glsl_an_introduction/25007/).
 It is recommended to read it first.

 #### Buffers in WebGL
+> Buffers are arrays of binary data you upload to the GPU.

+Usually buffers contain things like positions, normals(法向量), texture coordinates, vertex colors, etc although you're free to put anything you want in them.

+#### Attributes
+> Attributes are used to specify how to pull data out of your buffers and provide them to your vertex shader.

+#### Uniforms
+> Uniforms are effectively global variables you set before you execute your shader program.

+#### Textures
+> Textures are arrays of data you can randomly access in your shader program.

+The most common thing to put in a texture is image data but textures are just data and can just as easily contain something other than colors.

+#### Varyings
+> Varyings are a way for a vertex shader to pass data to a fragment shader.

+Depending on what is being rendered, points, lines, or triangles, the values set on a varying by a vertex shader will be interpolated while executing the fragment shader.

 - Drawing Buffer